HarshGautamKIET/FinopsysChatAI/README.md

    - Verify API endpoints are accessible

 3. **Rate Limit Exceeded**
-   - Wait for the rate limit window to reset
+   - Wait for the rate limit window to reset (1 minute)
    - Reduce query frequency
    - Contact administrator for limit adjustments

+4. **Session Timeout**
+   - Sessions expire after 1 hour for security
+   - Re-initialize the system if prompted
+   - Check session timeout settings in configuration

 ### Getting Help

-- Check the help section in the application (❓ icon)
+- Use the **❓ Help** section in the application sidebar
-- Review error messages in the application logs
+- Review error messages and logs for specific issues
-- Ensure all environment variables are properly set
+- Ensure all required environment variables are properly configured
-- Verify database schema matches expectations
+- Verify Snowflake database schema matches expected structure
+- Check that your vendor context is properly established

+### Support Resources

+- **Application Logs**: Check console output for detailed error information
+- **Network Connectivity**: Ensure proper access to Snowflake and API endpoints
+- **Permissions**: Verify database and warehouse access permissions
+- **System Requirements**: Confirm Python 3.8+ and all dependencies are installed

 ## 📄 License

-This project is proprietary software.
-See `LICENSE` file for details.
+This project is proprietary software owned by FinOpsysAI.
+See the `LICENSE` file for complete terms and conditions.

-## 🔮 Future Enhancements
+## 🔮 Roadmap & Future Enhancements

-- **Multi-tenant Support**: Support for multiple organizations
+- **🏢 Multi-Tenant Architecture**: Support for multiple organizations and databases
-- **Advanced Analytics**: Custom dashboards and reporting
+- **📊 Advanced Analytics**: Custom dashboards, reporting, and data visualization
-- **API Endpoints**: REST API for programmatic access
+- **🔌 REST API**: Programmatic access endpoints for integration
-- **Real-time Notifications**: Alerts and updates
+- **🔔 Real-Time Notifications**: Alerts, webhooks, and automated reporting
-- **Enhanced Security**: Multi-factor authentication, OAuth
+- **🔐 Enhanced Authentication**: Multi-factor authentication, OAuth, SSO integration
-- **Performance**: Redis caching, connection pooling
+- **⚡ Performance Scaling**: Redis caching, connection pooling, distributed processing
-- **Mobile Support**: Responsive design improvements
+- **📱 Mobile Optimization**: Enhanced responsive design and mobile-first features
+- **🤖 AI Model Management**: Fine-tuning, custom models, and advanced AI features

 ---

+**� Ready to start analyzing your financial data?**

-**💼 Ready to get started?** Follow the Quick Start guide above and begin exploring your financial data with FinOpSysAI's AI-powered natural language queries!
+Follow the Quick Start guide above to get FinOpSysAI running in your environment.
+Within minutes, you'll be asking natural language questions about your invoice data and getting AI-powered insights!